-There are currently no commuter rail or inter-regional passenger rail services available in Otago or Southland.
-A scenic tourist train has been operated by Dunedin Railways,20 but services were suspended due to COVID-19 and are currently running on a reduced timetable.
+A scenic tourist train has been operated by Dunedin Railways, but services were suspended due to COVID-19 and are currently running on a reduced timetable.
 Further information can be found on the Dunedin Railways website.
 Decisions on future passenger rail in the lower South Island will need to consider the additional infrastructure required to operate the services in conjunction with current or future freight timetables.

-Coordination of time-sensitive freight and passenger services on a single-track network would certainly require major expenditures to alleviate difficulties.
-Over the next decade, the Government's rail investment priorities will focus on restoring New Zealand's rail network to be resilient, dependable, and safe.
-In July 2021 the first Rail Network Investment Programme was approved.21
+The previous Government's rail investment priorities were to focus on restoring New Zealand's rail network to be resilient, dependable, and safe.
+In July 2021 the first Rail Network Investment Programme was approved.